Manimahsoub/individual_level_project/README.md

-Pleased to make your acquaintance.
+It was nice talking to you!